kuzGo/kuzco/TESTING.md

    * Login:
     - Username or e-mail field
-    - Pasword field
+    - Password field
     - For users who are logged in as an admin, there are the following options available:

     <details>
     <br>
     <p><img src="Docs/logedin.png" style="min-width:60%" height="400" alt="email confirmation"></p>
     </details>

-- For users who are logged in as a regular users, there are the options available log out and My Profile.
+- For users who are logged in as regular users, there are the options available log out and My Profile.

   * Sign Up:
     - E-mail field